 • Strong knowledge • Understands most but not all • Evidence of background study • Focussed answer with good structure • Arguments presented coherently • Mostly free of factual/computational errors • Some limited original interpretation • Well known links between topics are described • Problems addressed by existing methods/approaches • Good presentation with accurate communication

 • Comprehensive knowledge • Detailed understanding • Extensive background study • Highly focussed answer and well structured • Logically presented and defended arguments • No factual/computational errors • Original interpretation • New links between topics are developed • New approach to a problem • Excellent presentation with very accurate communication

-Be able to critically appraise relevant literature to justify a specific research question and associated hypotheses;
+Demonstrate a critical understanding of relevant literature to justify a specific research question and associated hypotheses.

-Critically evaluate research findings in relation to current knowledge and indicate how these might inform practice;
+Interpret research findings in relation to current knowledge and indicate how these might inform practice.

 Teaching and Learning Strategy